BuddaBaker/Fastpages/_posts/2022-11-26-listanditerationhomework.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>Struggle:
 I struggled with challenge 3.8.
-I was very confused on how to convert the binary to decimal because I didn't know how to move through the array and multiply the numbers by the power they needed to be multiplied by.</p>
+I was very confused on how to convert the binary to decimal because I didn't know how to move through the array and multiply the numbers by the power they needed to be multiplied by.
+I was able to convert one of the binary numbers too decimal however I was unable to do the rest.
+The end of the code shows how I checked if the output was greater than 100 and how it would be removed if it was.</p>

 </div>
 </div>